Part 1. iOS 12 Update Problems: Update Failed

 - Check communication range: Be sure that your AirPods are paired to the right iOS 12 device in an ideal range.

 - Put AirPods in pairing mode: Put your AirPods in the Bluetooth pairing mode.
 To do this, keep your AirPods in their charging case with its lid open.
 Hold the setup button at the back of the case and wait as the status light would start flashing in white color.

 4.9 iOS 12 Sound Problems

-- Exclude physical damage: Make sure that there is no physical damage to your phone’s speakers.
+- Exclude physical damage: Make sure that there is no physical damage to your iPhone’s speakers.
 Also, there could be some dirt or dust in it.
 Take a fine brush and clean it gently.